YinJC/uk-tex-faq/FAQ-buildbib.md

----
-layout: page
-title: Creating a BibTeX bibliography file
+# Creating a BibTeX bibliography file
----

 A BibTeX bibliography file may reasonably be compared to a small database, the entries in which are references to literature that may